 Best Voice Recorder Apps for Android

 It supports multiple file formats including the space-saving AMR and the high-quality PCM.
-There are also MP4 and WAV formats if you want.
-It comes with useful widgets and shortcuts that will allow you to begin recording at a moment’s notice.
-This is helpful when you are caught off-guard.
-It supports Android Wear.
+It also supports popular formats like MP3 and WAV.
+It comes with useful widgets and shortcuts that will allow you to begin recording at a moment’s notice, it also has support for Android Wear which is cool.

-It comes with a magic wand that will allow you to increase volume and remove quite parts where no one is doing the talking.
-Saves times when listening.
-You can also cancel echo sound or reduce background noise.
+It comes with a magic wand that will allow you to increase volume and remove quite parts with dead space.
+Saves times during playback.
+You can also reduce echo or background noise.

-There is a pro version ($3.99) that will allow you to upload all recordings automatically to Drive or Dropbox, but you can do it manually too.
+There is a pro version ($3.99) that will allow you to upload all recordings automatically to Google Drive or Dropbox, but you can do it manually as well.
 Support for Bluetooth microphone and Tasker app.

-Verdict: Easy Voice Recorder is a great recording app that does everything you would expect from a voice recorder.
-The free version should be enough for most people.
+Easy Voice Recorder is a great recording app that does everything you would expect from a voice recorder.

 Voice Recorder (such a generic name) picks up things where Easy Voice Recorder left.
 It offers everything that the former offered but adds some more features.